Tyrrrz/Contextual/Readme.md

 }
 ```

-Finally, to provide a specific instance of the context, call `Context.Provide(...)` somewhere above in the callstack:
+To provide a specific instance of the context, call `Context.Provide(...)`:

 ```csharp
 void Main()